Skip to main content

 Console organizes your data in three levels.

-A space is the top-level container tied to your account.
+1. A space is the top-level container tied to your account.
 Console creates a Personal Space for you automatically when you sign up.
 A space tracks how much storage you have used against your storage cap.
-Team Spaces, which let a group share storage under one managed API key, arrive at general availability.
+Team Spaces, which let a group share storage under one managed API key, arrive after GA.

-A file is an individual object stored inside a bucket.
-Uploads are asynchronous: you upload a file, then poll its status until Console confirms it is stored on Walrus.
+3. A file is an individual object that lives inside a bucket.
+Uploads are asynchronous: you upload a file, then poll its status until Console confirms that Walrus stores it.
 Each file can carry metadata you define, which you can use later to search and organize your data.

 Encryption and privacy

-On Walrus, stored blobs are public by default.
-Anyone who has a blob ID can read the bytes.
+On Walrus, anyone who has a blob ID can read the bytes of a stored blob.
 Do not rely on obscurity for sensitive data.

 Console private buckets solve this by encrypting every file client-side with Seal before upload.
 Console stores ciphertext only and never sees your plaintext or your decryption keys.
 Setting up a private bucket uses a short reserve, sign, and finalize handshake that provisions the bucket's Seal access policy onchain.
 Encryption on upload and decryption on download both happen on your machine.